• Skip to primary navigation

 Instructions

-• Combine the garlic, vinegar, soy sauce, 1 tablespoon of oil, sugar, onion powder, and ground pepper.
-Mix together.
+• Combine garlic, vinegar, soy sauce, a tablespoon of oil, sugar, onion powder, and ground pepper (to taste).

-• Slice the beef thinly (about ¼ inch) against the grain (across the muscle fibers).
+• Slice beef thinly (about ¼ inch) against the grain or across the muscle fibers.

-• Set a skillet over high heat.
+• Set a frying pan over high heat.
 Once hot and almost smoking, add a thin coating of oil.
 Sear the meat in a single layer for about 2 minutes on each side.

 Video